lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 What does it mean for a programmer to have found the essence of a problem?
 It means that they can then create one solution, and reuse it in all – this is
 key: not some, not many, but *all* – of the specializations of the problem.
+E.g. the solution for SuccessorProblem *must* work for SuccessorOfFortyOneProblem, and all possible instances of SuccessorProblem.

-What I propose then is that you frame your conversation in terms of "essential vs. non-essential", instead of "abstract vs. concrete", at least initially, as a way to keep yourself, and your team, on the right track.
+What I propose then is that you frame your conversation in terms of "essential vs. non-essential", instead of "abstract vs. concrete", at least internally, as a way to keep yourself, and your team, on the right track.

 ## On concreteness

 Where does "concreteness" enter the picture, anyway?

-Well, if "abstract" corresponds to "essential", then "concrete" corresponds to "non-essential".
+Well, if "abstract" corresponds to "essential", then I guess "concrete" corresponds to "non-essential".

-However, a `successor_of_forty_one` function could very well be essential to *somebody*'s problem!
+However, the `successor_of_forty_one` function could very well be essential to *somebody*'s problem.
+It's certainly addressing the essence of SuccessorOfFortyOneProblem!

 That's where a crucial question in this discussion is revealed.
-A question that most people skip over when they decide to megaphone their advice and views on software design ("Don't abstract!!", etc.) Namely: **What is the problem?**
+A question that most people skip over when they decide to megaphone their advice and rants on software design (e.g. "Don't abstract!", etc.) Namely: **What is the problem?**

 ## On identifying the problem